Plan And Goals

 Improve the lives of our customers and vitality of our communities.

-2015 Status: Duke Energy’s rates were lower than the national averages for all three customer categories in all six states we serve.
+2014 Status: Duke Energy’s rates were lower than the national averages for the three customer categories (residential, commercial and industrial) in all six states we serve.

-Potential changes in state energy efficiency rules and requirements, and changes to utility avoided costs may have an impact on our future energy efficiency goals.
+Potential changes in state energy efficiency requirements may have an impact on our future energy efficiency goals.

-Community leader ratings: During 2015, conduct a community leader study across all of our service territories, to establish baseline performance.
+Community Leader Ratings: During 2014, conduct a community leader study across all of our service territories, to establish baseline performance.

-2015 Status: The Community Leader Study was launched in October 2015 and achieved reasonably high response rates.
-Community Leaders reported overall satisfaction ratings ranging from 83 to 97% for all Duke Energy jurisdictions.
-Results showed high satisfaction with our reliable service and community support.
-Areas for improvement: environmental performance and more proactive communications.
+2014 Status: The Community Leader Study was launched and achieved relatively high response rates.
+Community Leaders reported overall satisfaction ratings in the 80-95% range for all Duke Energy jurisdictions but Florida (72%).
+Results showed high satisfaction with our reliable service and community support activities.
+Areas for improvement included environmental performance and the need for more proactive communications with the communities served.

 Grow and adapt the business and achieve our financial objectives.

-Total Shareholder Return (TSR): Outperform other investor-owned utilities in TSR, annually and over a three-year period, as measured by the Philadelphia Utility Index.
+Total Shareholder Return (TSR): Outperform other investorowned utilities in TSR, annually and over a three-year period, as measured by the Philadelphia Utility Index (UTY).

 Renewables: Own or contract 6,000 MW of wind, solar and biomass by 2020.